To Infinity and Beyond

 The two main character went through many iterations before they ended up as Buzz Lightyear and Woddy.
 The title of the animated movie was decided as “Toy Story”.

-Jobs did not poke his nose much into the creative process even if he had great taste for design.
-He let Lasseter and the other artists at Pixar to do their tasks.
-He focused on managing the relationship of Pixar with Disney.
+Despite his great taste for design, Jobs did not interfere much with the creative process, allowing Lasseter and the other artists at Pixar to do their work.
+He focused on managing Pixar's relationship with Disney.

 Toy Story was released on November 22, 1995 and opened to block buster commercial and critical success.
 It recouped its cost the first weekend, with a domestic opening of $30 million, and went on to become the top-grossing film of the year beating Batman Forever and Apollo 13, with $192 million in receipts domestically and a total of $362 million worldwide.
 According to the review aggregator Rotten Tomatoes, 100% of the seventy-three critics surveyed gave it a positive review.